qutubm/Battleship/README.md

 4) Command Actions : All actions on the board have been conceptualized as objects.
 The game has structurally designed action viz., Placing Ships, Hitting a cell on the board etc.

+A Generic Game workflow :  Although the game has a lot of moving components, it has a common template to follow when performing action on the game.
+The template can be outlined as below:
+	1) The UI issues a request to the Facade based on the bootstrap requirements or request from the user.
+It also passed the profile of the player for whom the request is to be executed.
+	2) The Facade accepts the request and creates a action object based on the request by user.
+It chooses a GameAssistant mapped to the profile and passed the action to the GameAssistant
+	3) The GameAssistant injects the board into the action object and asks the action to do its job.